 8. Aquatic Sports:

-If you do not wish to immerse yourself the healing mineral waters, you can supplement your holistic pain therapy with water aerobics, swimming, aqua spinning, or aqua jogging.
+If you do not wish to immerse yourself in the healing mineral waters, you can supplement your holistic pain therapy with water aerobics, swimming, aqua spinning, or aqua jogging.
 According to research studies, water exercises can improve joint function and ease the pain for osteoarthritis patients.

 Furthermore, a research study found that aquatic circuit training can help relieve knee pain in cases of progressed osteoarthritis.

 Another natural treatment for stiffness and joint pain is homemade capsaicin cream, which can assist in reducing swelling and help to more easily increase range of motion.
 To remain on the safe side, you need to take care when handling hot peppers when preparing the cream and prevent using it on damaged and sensitive skin.
 This is a commonly used holistic approach for rheumatoid arthritis.
 These creams can also be found online for purchase.